finos/tracdap/doc/deployment/sandbox.rst

 * https://github.com/finos/tracdap/releases

 Just download the plugins package, unzip it, look in *sql-drivers* for the driver you want and copy it into the *plugins* folder of the TRAC installation.
-For a local development the *h2* driver is recommended.
+For local development the *h2* driver is recommended.
 For more information on supported SQL dialects, see the deployment docs for the :doc:`metadata store </deployment/metadata_store>`.